PROTECTING ALL CHILDREN FROM SEXUAL ABUSE

 Being able to talk with the other girls I don’t feel so alone.
 I’ve started taking classes in the shelter and am excited to go back to school soon and be a normal girl.

-Kidasha’s team worked with the police to ensure that both the man who sexually abused Ishama and her aunt are now custody awaiting trial.
+Kidasha’s team worked with the police to ensure that both the man who sexually abused Ishama and her aunt are now in custody awaiting trial.